vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 - [Preview features](/defender-endpoint/preview) must be enabled in the [Microsoft Defender portal](https://security.microsoft.com).
 - The device must be in the [Beta channel](/defender-endpoint/mac-updates) (formerly `InsiderFast`).
 - The minimum Microsoft Defender for Endpoint version number must be Beta (Insiders-Fast): [101.24042.0002](/defender-endpoint/mac-whatsnew#may-2024-build-101240420008---release-version-2012404280) or newer.
 The version number refers to the `app_version` (also known as **Platform update**).
-- Real-time protection (RTP) must bee enabled.
+- Real-time protection (RTP) must be enabled.
 - [Cloud-delivered protection](/defender-endpoint/mac-preferences) must be enabled.
 - The device must be explicitly enrolled in the preview program.